Spicy Fried Rice with dried shrimps, carrots, green beans, eggs, and homemade fried chili paste.…

-Hor Yip Fan is a combination of rice, Chinese sausage, mushrooms, and other goodies wrapped in lotus leaf.
-This fragrant and delicious rice is usually served at the end of a wedding feast or festival dinner.
+Hor Yip Fan is a fragrant and delicious rice wrapped in lotus leaf usually served at the end of a wedding feast or festival dinner.

 This year I made a special effort for our Chinese New Year dinner preparing 12 dishes in all.
 One of them is this Hor Yip Fan (Lotus Leaf Wrapped Rice) which I have always wanted to make but not found the time until now.
 I made this twice – once for our dinner on Chinese New Year’s day when my sons returned home from campus and the other for this video.
 Paul wasn’t complaining because we have not eaten it in a while.
 The second time we ate just this rice for dinner and almost finished the entire thing between the two of us.
 It was delicious!